Neighbourhoods in Brussels: Saint-Michel/Sint-Michiel

-Located in the east of Etterbeek, this district owes its name to the famous Jesuit college, St. Michael's College, which has been located there since 1905.
+Located in the east of Etterbeek, the Saint-Michel/Sint-Michiel district owes its name to St. Michael's College, a Jesuit college that has been located there since 1905.
 The neighbourhood, which is crossed by the boulevard of the same name, preserves an extraordinary heritage of Beaux-Arts-style mansions and town houses (generally built around 1920), as well as a few eclectic-style buildings.